-Get into the spirit of the season with homemade slime!
-If you have slime loving kids, Christmas is another great opportunity to make festive theme slimes using our easy homemade Christmas slime recipes.
-From Rudolph to the Grinch, candy canes to Christmas trees, and everything in between for fun holiday themes.
-Get creative and pick your favorite ways to celebrate Christmas and add them to your holiday slimes.
-Making Christmas slime is easy!
-Plus, it’s the perfect STEM activities for kids as well!
+Get into the spirit of the season with homemade Christmas slime.
+If you have slime-loving kids, Christmas is another great opportunity to make festive slime.
+From Rudolph to the Grinch, candy canes to Christmas trees, and everything in between, Christmas slime is easier and fun to make yourself!
+Get creative and pick your favorite ways to celebrate Christmas with these fun holiday slimes.
+Plus, it’s the perfect Christmas STEM activity for kids as well!

-This is going to be your ultimate resource for the best Christmas slime recipes and videos!
+This will be your ultimate resource for the best Christmas slime and how to videos!
 You won’t need anything else, I promise!
-All season long, we will be adding fun slimes to the list.
-My mind is already whirling with ideas, but we have plenty for you to start with right now.

 - Saline Solution Slime Recipe